 Regular meetings and Study Sessions are held in the City Council Chambers at:Village Center2450 E Quincy AvenueCherry Hills Village, CO 80113

 The public has the opportunity to speak at regular City Council meetings.
-For items not on the agenda, there is an Audience Participation period at the beginning of the meeting.
+For items without a Public Hearing, there is an Audience Participation period at the beginning of the meeting.
 If the item is the subject of a Public Hearing then public comments will be heard during the designated Public Hearing time.

 Thank you in advance for attending City Council meetings, expressing your opinions and observing Cherry Hills Village city government in action.
 If you have any questions, please contact the City Clerk's office at 303-783-2732.

 On the agenda you will see "council bills" and "resolutions".

 Resolutions appear once before the City Council and are generally items of routine nature such as policies, purchases, contracts, appointments or the expression of a position that the City will take on an issue.
 To learn more, view Resolutions.